Zahidempire/mdisk-ultra-bot-1/README.md

 - [x] It's FREE & Original

+- [x] Forward Post link convert into your in Channel.

 ### Installation
 Create a Account on Heroku & Click on Deploy.
 Setup your Bot Token and MDisk API key & click on Deploy App.